Playas Blanca, Socos, Guanaqueros and Totoralillo – Great Beaches in Chile South of La Serena

 When to visit?
 The best time to visit the beach is in the Chilean summer months of late December, January and February.
 This is also high season, however, so while the weather will likely be warm, prices may be a bit elevated and the beaches more crowded.

 Where to sleep?
-There are plenty of sleeping options in Tongoy and Guanaqueros but most are not advertised online.
+There are plenty of sleeping options in Tongoy and Guanaqueros but not all are advertised online.
 The most popular options for Chileans are sleeping on the beach in a tent or renting a cabaña(cabin) to share with a group of people.
-Hostels and hotels exist in the area as well.
-Not all of these places have websites for online reservations, during the summer months it’s better to e-mail or call well in advance.
+During the summer months it’s better to reserve well in advance.
 You can also book a hotel in La Serena or Coquimbo, which are larger cities only an hour or so from these beaches.

 Which beach?
 There are lots of beaches in the area.
 Check out one or head to a different one every day.
 All in all, the beaches listed are all great for swimming, snorkeling, and are family friendly.
 Because they’re shielded by the Tongoy peninsula, the waves are gentler than on other Chilean beaches, the current is not as strong, and the waters are warmer.
 You’ll see lots of swimmers enjoying the water.